English, PDF, 249kb

-Businesses and policymakers are concerned by recent trends in export restrictions on strategic raw materials like rare earths, metals and food commodities.
-OECD is working to bring more transparency and discipline to the use of these restrictions.
+Businesses and policy makers are concerned by recent trends in export restrictions on strategic raw materials like rare earths, metals and food commodities.
+Through data and analysis, OECD is working to bring more transparency and discipline to the use of these restrictions.

 Latest indications confirm the abundance of wheat supplies and improved production prospects for maize.
 The outlook for soybeans is equally positive.
 Although rice production prospects have been revised downward somewhat, availabilities remain ample.
 Against this background, international prices of AMIS crops generally weakened in September.

 The OECD Trade and Agriculture Directorate will have an informational booth at this year's WTO Forum trade & people fair and will also host a panel discussion on trade and jobs.

 English, PDF, 414kb

 The protection of trade secrets web annotation explains the need and reasons for the creation of the OECD's Trade Secrets Protection Index available through the iLibrary.

 ITC, OECD, UNCTAD, UNECE on behalf of the UN Regional Commissions of ECE, ECLAC, ESCAP and ESCWA, WBG and WCO reaffirm their support in a comprehensive and coordinated manner to such economies in implementing the TFA - in close collaboration with the WTO and the donor community.